ssegrubdivad/CodeCRISPR/README.md

 # CodeCRISPR: Precise Code Editing Framework

-Save your tokens with CodeCRISPR and MCP in Claude Desktop.

 <img src="docs/images/cc.png" align="right" width="200" style="margin-left: 20px;">
 <p>
+Save your tokens with CodeCRISPR and MCP in Claude Desktop.
+<br /><br />
 CodeCRISPR is a lightweight, language-agnostic framework that enables precise, targeted code modifications optimized for LLM-assisted development workflows.
 Like its biological namesake, CodeCRISPR allows for surgical edits to specific functions or code blocks without touching the rest of your codebase and without repeated token waste.
 </p>
 See the [narrative overview of CodeCRISPR](docs/guides/narrative_overview.md) for a comprehensive explanation.